thumbsup/thumbsup/README.md

 ## Command line arguments

-This reflect the CLI for the latest code on `master`.
+This reflects the CLI for the latest code on `master`.
 For the latest published version please refer to the [docs on the website](https://thumbsup.github.io).

 <!-- START cli -->